 When they donate or give an oxygen molecule to a free radical and make it complete they stop the chain reaction of cell damage.
 The now complete molecule has no reason to continue disrupting other molecules.
 By preventing or slowing down this destructive chain of damage antioxidants in effect actually help to slow down the aging processes.

 This is the reason why green vegetables may be able to reduce the incidence of age related illnesses such as cancer, arthritis, neuro-degenerative diseases, and cardiovascular disease which occur as cell damage increases within the body.
 This is why antioxidant activity and polyphenol content of green vegetables makes them healthy.
 It is also why broccoli is good for us.
 So mom was right.
 If it is green eat it because it is probably good for you.

 A false assumption by many is that antioxidants are just found in green vegetables but don't you believe it.
 Cranberries, strawberries, and pomegranates are bright red and they are a powerhouse when it comes to their rich antioxidant content.
 Chocolate, pecans, plums, kidney beans, blueberries, and black plums are also super rich in antioxidants.
 As you can see there truly are a wide array of foods which provide us with this wonderful ingredient for good health.
-A well balanced diet is a healthy one so eat a variety of foods and colors every day.
+When you are shopping be sure to pop antioxidant rich fruits and vegetables into your shopping bag.
+A well balanced diet is a healthy one so eat a variety of foods and colours every day.

 Related Articles by Lorelei Cohen